massimofasciano/mafl-rust/README.md

 TODO:

+- class statement ?
+- module as an expression (like before) ? call it object ?

 - String as array of characters ? mutable.

 - ref and deref: refs as objects, what syntax to deref on assign ?